aleksandracodes/CI_PP4_Workout_Planner/README.md

 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Google Fonts](https://fonts.google.com/)
-- [Heroku Platform](https://id.heroku.com/login) was used to deploy the project into live environment
+- [Render Platform](https://render.com) was used to deploy the project into live environment
 - [jQuery](https://jquery.com) was used for drop-down exercises filters on smaller screens
-- [Postgres](https://www.postgresql.org/) – deployed project on Heroku uses a Postres database
+- [Postgres](https://www.postgresql.org/) – deployed project on Render uses a Postgres database
 - [Remove.bg](https://www.remove.bg/) was used to remove background on home page images & 404 page image
 - [Summernote](https://summernote.org/) - editor used for exercise description field in Admin page
 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/) - code editor used to write this project